jawline/Synthic/README.md

 run `python predictor/src/Predictor.py --mode fresh --training-data ~/scratch/training-data --test-data ~/scratch/test_data --model-dir ./local.model/ --output-path /tmp/` and wait for the training to terminate, which will happen automatically when testing loss stops going down.
+If you need to shut down the program for whatever reason the program can be executed with `--mode train` instead of `--mode fresh` to continue model training from the last epoch.

 **TLDR;** `python predictor/src/Predictor.py --mode fresh --training-data ~/scratch/training-data --test-data ~/scratch/test_data --model-dir